jeffrey-anderson/fvc-admin-v2/README.md

 ### Common Issues

-1. **Authentication errors**: Verify Cognito User Pool ID and Client ID are correct
+1. **Authentication errors**: Verify Cognito User Pool ID and Client ID are correct in your environment file
 2. **API call failures**: Check FVC API URL and ensure it's accessible
 3. **CORS errors**: Verify your domain is in the FVC API's CORS configuration
-4. **Build failures**: Check environment variables are set correctly
+4. **Build failures**: Check environment variables are set correctly in buildspec files
+5. **Favicon not updating**: Clear browser cache or try incognito mode

 ### Debugging

 - Check browser console for JavaScript errors
 - Verify network requests in browser dev tools
 - Check CloudWatch logs for your FVC API if API calls fail
+- Use `./get-fvc-config.sh` to verify API configuration
+- Test API endpoints directly with `node test-api.js`

 ## Contributing